 - montelukast (Singulair) – may cause dream abnormalities

 - donepezil (Aricept) – may cause disturbing/abnormal dreams

 - stimulant medications (both during chronic use and withdrawal)

 Nicotine has a profound impact on dreaming.

-A 2006 study published in the Physiology & Behavior journal found that a 24-hours transdermal nicotine patch may cause awakenings during sleep as well as vivid dreams even though the percentage of REM sleep decreased.
+A 2006 study published in the Physiology & Behavior journal found that a 24-hour transdermal nicotine patch may cause awakenings during sleep as well as vivid dreams even though the percentage of REM sleep decreased.

 Nicotine dreams may have a disturbing quality to them.

-Dairy products, particularly cheese, may increase the likelihood of suffering from bizarre and nightmarish dreams, especially if a MAOI (monoamine oxidase inhibitor) is taken concurrently, which suggests that the tyramine content in cheese is the culprit.
+Dairy products, particularly cheese, may increase the likelihood of suffering from bizarre and nightmarish dreams, especially if an MAOI (monoamine oxidase inhibitor) is taken concurrently, which suggests that the tyramine content in cheese is the culprit.

 Alternatively, “cheese-induced dreams” can result from the amino acid, tryptophan, which is also present in cheese (as well as other foods, such as seeds, meats, and eggs).
 Tryptophan becomes serotonin in the brain, and as we shall see later, increased serotonin levels are associated with vivid dreams.